100% free · no signup · no upsells

 Restaurant math, done right.

-Eight free calculators for everyday restaurant math.
+16 free calculators for everyday restaurant math.
 No accounts.
 No paywalls.
 The formula shown underneath every result so you can trust it — and teach it.

 Built by an operator.
 No email required, ever.

-Eight calculators
+Twelve calculators

 Every number a kitchen runs.
 Nothing it doesn't.

 Pick a tool.
 Plug the numbers in.
-The math is shown underneath every result so you can trust it — and teach it to your sous in thirty seconds.
+The math is shown underneath every result so you can trust it, and teach it to your sous in thirty seconds.

 Food Cost Percentage